kuroanji/CJK_Japanese_Language-Support_for_InkHUD_Meshtastic/README.md

 # Add Japanese (CJK) Language Support for InkHUD [Meshtastic devices]

+## New implementation (Unified CJK font with Japanese or Chinese/Korean and Cyrillic support) integrated in InkHUD2: https://github.com/kuroanji/InkHUD2

 ## Summary

 Adds Japanese language support to InkHUD (currently implemented for Lilygo T-Echo PLUS, for other InkHUD devices just edit nicheGraphics.h file accordingly), enabling display of Hiragana, Katakana, and 2136 Joyo Kanji characters on e-ink devices.